regehr/souper/README.md

 sclang uses external caching by default since this often gives a substantial speedup for large compilations.
 This behavior may be disabled by setting the SOUPER_NO_EXTERNAL_CACHE environment variable.
-Souper's Redis cache does not yet have any support for versioning; you should stop Redis and delete its dump file any time Souper is upgraded.
+Souper's Redis cache does not have any support for versioning; you should stop Redis and delete its dump file any time Souper is upgraded.